jakebailey/pprof-it/README.md

 -   `PPROF_HEAP_OUT`: Path to write the heap profile to, if enabled.
 If this path is relative, it will be relative to `PPROF_OUT`.
 If a directory, the profile will be placed in that directory.
+Defaults to `pprof-heap-${process.id}.pb.gz`.

 -   `PPROF_HEAP_INTERVAL`: Average number of bytes between heap samples Defaults to `512*1-24`.